cube-drone/rt0/players-guide/src/player/skill_checks.md

 * Lucky - _Things just work out more often for this player._
 * Charming - _Charismatic.
 Magnetic._

+#### Soul:
+* Kind - _This player does not want to hurt others._
+* Strange - _This player invites unlikely outcomes._

-A player must choose 2 Abilities from the set of 6: Strong, Fast, Clever, Wise, Lucky, or Charming.
+A player must choose 1 Ability from the set of 7: Strong, Fast, Clever, Wise, Lucky, Charming, or Kind Often, a player's Major Arcana will affect their starting set of abilities.
 Choose an ability by circling it on your character sheet.

 These are the players' Chosen Abilities.